zhamilt98/fastbreakAI/README.md

 Backend logic lives in `app/api/chat/route.ts`.
 From here, you can change the prompt and model, or add other modules and logic.

+**Backend API is now powered by FastAPI (Python).
+All API endpoints are available under `/pyapi/` (e.g., `/pyapi/chat`).
+Make sure to run the FastAPI server alongside Next.js and configure a proxy if needed.**

 ## 🧱 Structured Output

 The second example shows how to have a model return output according to a specific schema using OpenAI Functions.